 The standard choice for packing material is styrofoam peanuts.
 In the past, some studios used excelsior (spaghetti-like softwood shavings) for this purpose but it’s not ideal; the long thin strands can very easily become entangled in delicate decorations.
 The Cybis porcelain studio used a special granular styrofoam…think “couscous” but made of styrofoam instead.
-This was great stuff that posed no risk to even the most complex of decorations, with only one drawback: Its’ static charge and feather weight meant it was incredibly messy to deal with.
+This was great stuff that posed no risk to even the most complex of decorations, with only one drawback: Its static charge and feather weight meant it was incredibly messy to deal with.
 It is not manufactured anymore; the closest modern approximation is the tiny styrofoam beads used in some pillows and small stuffed toys.
-It can be found in craft stores such as Michael’s, A.C.
+This product can be found in craft stores such as Michael’s, A.C.
 Moore, JoAnn, etc. although the bags are pricey and not very large.

-This is the type of sculpture that needs the Free Float packing method because of the high breakage potential of certain areas from any pressure related to a “wrap”.
+This is the type of sculpture that needs the Free Float packing method because of the high breakage potential of certain areas from any pressure related to wrapping/unwrapping.
 Long delicate fingers, flower petals and stamens, flower stems, leaves, flower petal edges, thin delicate headdress elements, and a glued-on butterfly would all be at risk if wrapped.

 Although the sculpture at the far left is obviously a very high-risk packing situation, don’t assume that something like the male piece is low-risk because of the total lack of flowers or furbelows; both the sword and the shield are only glued on and can easily become detached under too much pressure from wrapping.